hasanbulat/tshark-arm64/README.md

 All binaries and libraries will be install in "~/android64" directory

 ### Testing
-copy "tshark" and "dumpcap" in wireshark-2.0.12 directory to "/data" on your android devices then using adb to access android shell (you have to access root privilege)
+Copy "tshark" and "dumpcap" binaries in wireshark-2.0.12 directory to "/data" directory on your android devices then using adb to access android shell (root access required on android devices)
 - `$ cd /data`
 - `$ ./tshark --version`